-- (23) Setting a timetable now, aimed at a further step towards the completion of the internal market in postal services, is important for both the long-term viability of the universal service and the continued development of modern and efficient posts. - (24) It is appropriate to provide for a further period within which Member States may continue to reserve certain postal services to their universal service provider(s).
-This additional period will enable the universal service providers to complete the process of adapting their operations and human resources to conditions of greater competition without upsetting their financial equilibrium and thus without jeopardising the provision of universal service. - (25) It is appropriate both to define the new weight and price limits and the services to which they may apply and to which provides for a further review and decision on further market-opening. - (26) Measures adopted by a Member State, including the establishment of a compensation fund or any change in its operation or any implementation of or payment from it, may involve aid granted by a Member State or through State resources in any form whatsoever within the meaning of Article 87(1) of the Treaty necessitating prior notification to the Commission pursuant to Article 88(3) thereof. - (27) The concept of licensing competitors in the universal service area can be combined with requirements obliging such licensees to contribute to the provision of universal service. - (28) It is appropriate for national regulatory authorities to link the introduction of all such licenses to requirements that consumers of their services are to have transparent, simple and inexpensive procedures available to them for dealing with their complaints, regardless of whether they relate to the services of the universal service provider(s) or to those of operators holding authorisations, including individual license-holders.
+- (25) It is appropriate both to define the new weight and price limits and the services to which they may apply and to provide for a further review and decision on further market-opening. - (26) Measures adopted by a Member State, including the establishment of a compensation fund or any change in its operation or any implementation of or payment from it, may involve aid granted by a Member State or through State resources in any form whatsoever within the meaning of Article 87(1) of the Treaty necessitating prior notification to the Commission pursuant to Article 88(3) thereof. - (27) The concept of licensing competitors in the universal service area can be combined with requirements obliging such licensees to contribute to the provision of universal service.

+- (28) It is appropriate for national regulatory authorities to link the introduction of all such licences to requirements that consumers of their services are to have transparent, simple and inexpensive procedures available to them for dealing with their complaints, regardless of whether they relate to the services of the universal service provider(s) or to those of operators holding authorisations, including individual licence-holders.
 It is further appropriate for these procedures to be available to users of all postal services, whether or not they are universal services. - (29) The universal service providers normally provide services, for example to business customers, consolidators of mail for different customers and bulk mailers, enabling them to enter the mail stream at different points and under different conditions by comparison with the standard letters service.
 In doing this, the universal service providers should comply with the principles of transparency and non-discrimination, both as between different third parties and as between third parties and universal service providers supplying equivalent services.
 It is also necessary for such services to be available to residential customers who post in similar conditions, given the need for non-discrimination in the provision of services.